tomasharkema/nixos-nvidia-vgpu/README.md

 For more help [Join VGPU-Unlock discord for Support](https://discord.com/invite/5rQsSV3Byq)

-## Issues
+## Known Issues

 Biggest problems of the module:
-- Some games stop working on host (DXVK?), also possible core dump from nvidia-vgpud happening bc of frida?
-[Issue on GPU Unlocking discord](https://discord.com/channels/829786927829745685/1192188752915869767)
+- Some games stop working on host (DXVK?), [Issue on GPU Unlocking discord](https://discord.com/channels/829786927829745685/1192188752915869767)
+- ~~Core dump from nvidia-vgpud happening bc of frida?~~(fixed, frida is not even needed anymore, it was for the old vgpu repo)
 - ~~Grabs merged driver from my google drive instead of compiling it~~(fixed by [letmeiiiin](https://github.com/letmeiiiin)'s [work](https://github.com/letmeiiiin/nixos-nvidia-vgpu)!
 Big thanks!)
 - ~~Commands need to be ran manually for the docker volume to work: Still needs `--impure`: `access to absolute path '/opt/docker' is forbidden in pure eval mode (use '--impure' to override)`~~ (fixed, `--impure` not needed anymore!
 Big thanks to [physics-enthusiast](https://github.com/physics-enthusiast)'s [contributions](https://github.com/Yeshey/nixos-nvidia-vgpu/pull/2))
 - ~~Needs `--impure` to run.~~